How can I use ad hoc assessments?

 Make sure you've linked your summative assessment to the right course.
 When a summative assessment and ad hoc assessment are linked to the same course, this makes the ad hoc appear in the summative assessment marksheet.

-To link your summative assessment to the right course, go to Students > Assessments > Assessment Policy > Manage Assessments.
+To link your summative assessment to the right course, go to Students > Assessments > Annual Policy > Manage Assessments.
 Select the summative assessment.

 Click +Add in the Linked courses section.